Search within:

 The apprentice-based research experience, which will develop research skills and build self-efficacy in the participants, is a critical component of the DISIRE program.
 Each participant will design a research project with their selected mentor and be involved in all aspects of conducting research from hypothesis generation to dissemination of findings.
 The final research projects will be presented at a research symposium in conjunction with the other summer undergraduate programs and graduate programs at Ohio University.
 Project mentors will maintain a long-term mentoring relationship with participants and provide guidance and encouragement to the participants during the application process to graduate school.

-• Current full-time enrollment in a U.S. college or university
+• Must be currently enrolled full-time in a U.S. college or university.

-• Completion of basic course work in chemistry, biology, physics or other relevant coursework
+• Must have completed basic course work in chemistry, biology, physics or other relevant coursework.

 • Persons from groups underrepresented in science, including first-generation college students and those from the Appalachian region are strongly encouraged to apply.